2014 North Queensland Cowboys season: NRL Auckland Nines

 The NRL Auckland Nines is a pre-season rugby league nines competition featuring all 16 NRL clubs.
 The 2014 competition was played over two days on February 15 and 16 at Eden Park in Auckland, New Zealand.
-The Cowbous featured in Pool Yellow and played Canberra, Manly and the Warriors.
-The top two teams of each pool qualified for the quarter finals.
+The Cowbous featured in Pool navy and played Canberra, Manly and the Warriors.
+The top two teams of each pool qualified for the quarter-finals.